-In distance education, face-to-face contact between the learners and their academic tutors' counsellors is an important activity.
+In distance education, face-to-face contact between the learners and their academic tutors/ counsellors is an important activity.
 The purpose of such an interaction is to answer some of your questions and clarify your doubts, which may not be possible through any other means of communication.
 It is also intended to provide you an opportunity to meet fellow learners.

-There are experienced academic counsellors at the Study Centres to provide academic counselling and guidance to you in the courses that you have selected for study.
+There are experienced academic counsellors at the LSC to provide academic counselling and guidance to you in the courses that you have selected for study.
 The academic counselling sessions for each of the courses are held at suitable intervals throughout the academic session.
 Attendance in the academic counselling sessions for theory courses is not compulsory, but we would suggest you to attend these sessions as they may be useful in certain respects, such as to share your views on the subject with teachers and fellow learners, comprehend some of the complex ideas or difficult issues, and get clarifications for any doubts which you would not otherwise try to raise.

-Face-to-face counselling will be provided to you at the Study Centre assigned to you.
+Face-to-face counselling will be provided to you at the LSC assigned to you.
 You should note that the academic counselling sessions will be very different from the usual classroom teaching or lectures.
-Academic counsellors will not be delivering lectures or speeches.
+Academic counsellors will not be delivering lectures.
 They will try to help you to overcome difficulties, which you face while studying for this programme.
 In these sessions, you must look into the subject-based difficulties and any other issues arising out of such difficulties.
 Besides, some of the audio and video material that is available at that time will be played in the counselling sessions.
-The University normally organizes Four academic counselling sessions for a 4-credit and six sessions for a six-credit course.
-In case there are less than 10 students in LSC, the learners will be clubbed with nearby LSC.
+The University normally organizes four academic counselling sessions for a 4-credit and six sessions for a six-credit course.
+One theory session is of two hours.